 FIFO is actually a slightly stronger guarantee than total order broadcast, since total order broadcast does not care about what order messages are delivered — any order will do, as long as it is the same everywhere.
 Once you consider FIFO messaging as a variation of total order broadcast, you will find a number of interesting results.
 Particularly, Chandra and Toueg have proven that total ordered broadcast is equivalent to consensus.
 Intuitively, you can achieve total ordered broadcast by executing multiple sequential rounds of a consensus algorithm — the result of each round of consensus is a single “message” in the ordered broadcast.

 But what does this all have to do with FIFO queues?
 It means that if your application requires an in order and exactly-once message queue, it has been proven that your application requires multiple sequential rounds of consensus.
+This seems like an easy problem to solve, yet there are a whole host of issues that surface when the only communication channel between nodes is an asynchronous and unreliable network.
+The practical implication of this result is that any first-in-first-out and exactly-once message queue will have limited throughput.
 This result is a proof, not an implementation detail.
-Unfortunately, consensus algorithms are inherently slow, despite several decades of research into the problem.

 Saying No to FIFO